How do I set up SAML for my Merge Organization?

 The name of the Merge organization you want SAML configured for

 Use the sections below to receive and configure the SAML parameters for your identity provider.
 Instructions are organized by provider type and Merge organization configuration.
-These are the following sections:

 If you're unsure which section applies to your setup, please contact your Customer Success Manager (CSM) for guidance.